chrthomsen/pygrametl/docs/examples/testing.rst

 Drawn Table Testing
 ===================
-*pygrametl* provides the Drawn Table abstraction to simplify testing.
+pygrametl provides the Drawn Table abstraction to simplify testing.
 A Drawn Table is a string-based representation of a database table.
 It is implemented in the Drawn Table Testing (DTT) module, but this *does not* mean that the user necessarily must implement the ETL flow itself with pygrametl or in Python – the ETL flow can be implemented using any programming language or program, including GUI-based ETL tools.
-First, the functionality provided by DTT is described, then how DTT can be used as a library (i.e., together with user-written Python code such as unit tests), and last how DTT can be used as a stand-alone tool that provides the same functionality without requiring the users to implement their tests using Python code.
+First, the functionality provided by DTT is described, then how DTT can be used as a Python package (i.e., together with user-written Python code such as unit tests), and last how DTT can be used as a stand-alone tool that provides the same functionality without requiring the users to implement their tests using Python code.

 The Table Class
 ---------------